rafael-santiago/zacarias/doc/MANUAL.md

 as much as possible the necessity of informing this critical data you could give sessioned profiles a try.

 A sessioned profile is a profile that at the moment of its attachment a session password is configured.
 Once configured any ``password get`` command will only requires this temporary password instead of the general one.
-However, bearmind if you want to add or delete passwords from your PWDB, the two passwords will be required (the general and the session password).
+However, bear in mind if you want to add or delete passwords from your PWDB, the two passwords will be required (the general and the session password).

 Attaching a sessioned profile is straightforward: